DominicJa/RTOS_DC_Motor_Control/README.md

 # RTOS_DC_Motor_Control

-📌 Description
+Description:

 This project was developed over the course of an academic semester as the main lab assignment for the senior-level Computer Engineering course EGEC 451: Real-Time Operating Systems for Embedded Systems.

 The objective of this project was to adapt a rudimentary real-time operating system (RTOS) to understand various RTOS concepts and mechanisms in embedded systems.
 The project started with a bare-bones RTOS, with each subsequent lab adding more functionality.
 The repository reflects this iterative development process, with separate entries corresponding to different stages of the project.

-🛠 Project Breakdown
+Project Breakdown:

 **(1) Initial Setup & Motor Control**

 The first phase focused on setting up the EduBase-V2 Trainer's onboard LCD display and interfacing with the TivaC's PWM and timer peripherals:

-✅ PWM Peripheral - USed to control the speed of the external DC motor.
+  PWM Peripheral - USed to control the speed of the external DC motor.

-✅ Timer Peripheral - Used for input caputre from the motor's encoder, allowing measurement of rotations per minute (RPM)
+  Timer Peripheral - Used for input caputre from the motor's encoder, allowing measurement of rotations per minute (RPM)

-✅ LCD Display Output - Displayed real-time RPM using timing data from interrupts.
+  LCD Display Output - Displayed real-time RPM using timing data from interrupts.

 **(2) Implementing the RTOS for the first time**

 The second phase introduced the RTOS given and based on the textbook Real-Time Operating Systems for ARM Cortex-M Microcontrollers by Jonathan W. Valvano.

-🔹 Testing & Initializing the RTOS – Implemented the given RTOS framework and verified its functionality.
+  Testing & Initializing the RTOS – Implemented the given RTOS framework and verified its functionality.

-🔹 Time-Slice Scheduling – Added a time-slice counter to the thread scheduler.
+  Time-Slice Scheduling – Added a time-slice counter to the thread scheduler.

-🔹 SPI & Seven-Segment Display Integration – Enabled real-time display of the time-slice counter onto the seven-segment display of the EduBase-V2.
+  SPI & Seven-Segment Display Integration – Enabled real-time display of the time-slice counter onto the seven-segment display of the EduBase-V2.

-🔹 Thread Control Block (TCB) Enhancements – Added support for thread identifiers, displayed on the seven-segment display.
+  Thread Control Block (TCB) Enhancements – Added support for thread identifiers, displayed on the seven-segment display.

 User Thread Implementation – Three user threads were created:

-1️⃣ Motor Speed Control Thread – Adjusted PWM to set motor speed.
+  Motor Speed Control Thread – Adjusted PWM to set motor speed.

-2️⃣ RPM Display Thread – Printed real-time motor RPM on the LCD.
+  RPM Display Thread – Printed real-time motor RPM on the LCD.

-3️⃣ Additional Functionality Thread (implemented in later phases).
+  Additional Functionality Thread (implemented in later phases).

 **(3) Adding User Input & Thread Synchronization**